scala/docs.scala-lang/_getting-started/index.md

 ```
 - hello-world
-    - project (sbt uses this to install and manage plugins and dependencies)
+    - project (sbt uses this for its own files)
         - build.properties
+    - build.sbt (sbt's build definition file)
     - src
         - main
-            - scala (All of your scala code goes here)
+            - scala (all of your Scala code goes here)
                 - Main.scala (Entry point of program) <-- this is all we need for now
-    - build.sbt (sbt's build definition file)
 ```

-More documentation about sbt can be found in the [Scala Book](/overviews/scala-book/scala-build-tool-sbt.html) or in the official sbt [documentation](https://www.scala-sbt.org/1.x/docs/index.html)
+More documentation about sbt can be found in the [Scala Book](/overviews/scala-book/scala-build-tool-sbt.html) and in the official sbt [documentation](https://www.scala-sbt.org/1.x/docs/index.html)

 ### With an IDE
 You can skip the rest of this page and go directly to [Building a Scala Project with IntelliJ and sbt](/getting-started/intellij-track/building-a-scala-project-with-intellij-and-sbt.html#next-steps)